Water Heater Venting – Serious Business

 I suggest that you contact your local building or fire department inspector.
 These two public servants should provide you with the information to ensure your hot water heater and your chimney meets code.

 The dynamics of drafting are complicated.
-Traditional masonry chimneys were designed and sized to vent very hot flue gases from old coal, wood burning, or low efficiency gas furnaces.
+Traditional masonry chimneys and fireplaces have precise design dimensions.
+They were designed and sized to vent very hot flue gases from old coal, wood burning, or low-efficiency gas furnaces.

 The exhaust gas temperature of modern gas furnaces and water heaters is much lower than past appliances because much more heat is harvested so you waste less money up your chimney.